 - Internal radiation therapy uses a radioactive substance sealed in needles, seeds, wires, or catheters that are placed directly into or near the cancer.

-- Radiofrequency ablation: Special needles are inserted directly through the skin or through an incision in the abdomen to reach the tumor.
-High-energy radio waves heat the needles and tumor which kills cancer cells.
+Radiofrequency ablation uses needles inserted directly through the skin or through an incision in the abdomen to reach the tumor.
+High-energy radio waves heat the needles and tumor, which kills cancer cells.
 Radiofrequency ablation is being used to treat recurrent hepatoblastoma.

 To learn more about how targeted therapy works against cancer, what to expect when having targeted therapy, and targeted therapy side effects, see Targeted Therapy to Treat Cancer.

 Treatment options for newly diagnosed hepatoblastoma that can be removed by surgery at the time of diagnosis may include the following:

 - surgery to remove the tumor, followed by combination chemotherapy, for hepatoblastoma that is mixed epithelial and fetal histology (not well-differentiated fetal histology) or aggressive chemotherapy for small cell undifferentiated histology

 - surgery to remove the tumor, followed by watchful waiting or chemotherapy, for hepatoblastoma with well-differentiated fetal histology

 Treatment options for newly diagnosed hepatoblastoma that cannot be removed by surgery or is not removed at the time of diagnosis may include the following:

 - combination chemotherapy to shrink the tumor, followed by surgery to remove the tumor

 - combination chemotherapy, followed by a liver transplant